msadman-sakib/HarvardX-Data-science-professional/section3-probability.md

-Section 3 - 1.1 Discreet Probability
+Section 3 - Probability
 ================
 M Sadman Sakib

+# Discreet probability

 First, set the seed.
 This is very important to reproduce the results in this markdown.